yugabyte/yugabyte-db/docs/content/preview/reference/drivers/csharp/yb-npgsql-reference.md

 ### Configure SSL/TLS

+The YugabyteDB Npgsql smart driver support for SSL is the same as for the upstream driver.
 For information on using SSL/TLS for your application, refer to the .NET Npgsql driver's [Configure SSL/TLS](../postgres-npgsql-reference/#configure-ssl-tls) instructions.

 <!-- The following table describes the additional parameters the YugabyteDB Npgsql smart driver requires as part of the connection string when using SSL.